sbarral/rqs-cpp/README.md

 The RNG is a mt19937 with *W*=32 bits and all floating point computations are performed in double precision.
 The ziggurat and RQS algorithm both use 128-entry tables.
-The inversion sampling test used for comparison is actually "simulated" by simply transforming the RNG integer directly to a uniform number in \[0, 1) — this is indeed equivalent if infinite floating point precision can be assumed, which is not too far a stretch given that *W*=32 while IEEE doubles have 53-bit precision.
+The inversion sampling test used for comparison is actually an ideal case: it is simulated by simply transforming the RNG integer directly to a uniform number in \[0, 1), which is akin to perform inversion sampling and then transforming back the variate with the normal CDF using infinite floating point precision.

-So here are the results, with each test repeated 10 time for each value of *d*.
+So here are the results, with each test repeated 10 times for each value of *d*.
 See the [source](benchmark/collision.cpp) for details (note that the Boost special functions library is required).